ZeroIntensity/pyawaitable/docs/callbacks.md

     Both `awaitcallback` and `awaitcallback_err` have the same signature, but for semantic purposes, are different types (as the underlying `PyObject*` they take are different Python objects).

 In an `awaitcallback_err`, there are once again two arguments, both of which are again, borrowed references.
-The first argument is a `AwaitableObject*`casted to a `PyObject*`, and the second argument is the current exception (via `PyErr_GetRaisedException`, meaning that the error indicator is cleared before the execution of the error callback).
+The first argument is a `PyAwaitableObject*` casted to a `PyObject*`, and the second argument is the current exception (via `PyErr_GetRaisedException`, meaning that the error indicator is cleared before the execution of the error callback).

 !!! note